Table of contents

 If the colony is dying of Nosema, brood diseases, viruses, or mites there is no reason to combine them and no reason to allow them to drift.
 Spreading disease is not what good beekeepers do.
 I would recommend killing the remainder (a spray of soapy water works well) and cleaning up the equipment in the way recommended for the particular problem you find.

 Treating for mites in an extremely weak or dying colony has no real advantages.
-If the colony is dying from mite-vectored viruses, the bees that remain are most likely already infected with virus.
+If the colony is dying from mite-vectored viruses, the bees that remain are most likely already infected with a virus.
 So even if you kill the mites, the bees will not recover.
 At best, they will die in the hive.
 At worse, they will spread mites and disease to other hives.

 If the hive died due to American foulbrood, you need to burn the hives to contain the spread of disease spores.
 If you don’t want to burn your bees, I suggest killing them first and then burning the equipment.